Limitations on the government: Your minimum rights

 Each treaty has an agency that looks at how individual countries are following the requirements of the treaty.
 For example, the United Nation’s Human Rights Committee looks after the International Convention on Civil and Political Rights (ICCPR).

-New Zealand can sign treaties with other countries, but the treaties are not legally binding on the government until parliament makes a new law which brings that international law into the laws of New Zealand.
+While the New Zealand government can sign treaties with other countries and make New Zealand a party to international conventions and covenants, these are typically not directly enforceable within New Zealand unless the New Zealand Parliament makes a new law which brings that international law into the laws of New Zealand.